-You can enable Google Cloud Platform (GCP) features on control plane machines by changing the configuration of your control plane machine set.
+You can change the configuration of your Google Cloud Platform (GCP) control plane machines and enable features by updating values in the control plane machine set.
 When you save an update to the control plane machine set, the Control Plane Machine Set Operator updates the control plane machines according to your configured update strategy.